 Working this week in Hyderabad, India.
 Here, many of the largest companies in the world outsource for the “cost arbitrage,” taking advantage of lower labor costs, and a world-class business school.
 But, we all know the fallacy of outsourced operations that fail to deliver value.
 They apparently train and manage to “politeness and courtesy,” foregoing any apparent interest in customer problem-solving!
-Have you ever called Delta Airlines to modify your ticket, or Adobe to get tech support?getting to insight — while passing along cost advantages to their clients.
-It begins with enlightened leadership.
+Have you ever called Delta Airlines to modify your ticket, or Adobe to get tech support?

 A few weeks ago, Michelle Shail noted, “The tough part [of developing and growing a business] is identifying and developing leaders with the courage, resiliency and participative nature to identify the present, future and the how-to’s.”